 During term time the Girls’ Choir rehearses twice a week and sings regularly at Evensong in the Choir and at the Sunday services once a term.
 They are joined by the Cathedral Lay-Clerks on Mondays and Thursdays, sing at the Consecrations of Bishops, Eucharists and special Diocesan services.

-The Choir has toured Norway and the Czech Republic, and performed in Rouen, Rome, Belfast, Paris and Krakow as well as making recordings which have recieved excellent reviews.
+The Choir has toured Norway and the Czech Republic, and performed in Rouen, Rome, Belfast, Paris and Krakow as well as making recordings which have received excellent reviews.

 The Men's Choir

 There are six Lay Clerks in the Cathedral Choir and up to six Choral Scholars.
 Three of the Lay Clerks are supported by endowments from The Ouseley Trust; the Vernon Ellis Foundation and the Friends of Cathedral Music.